DominicTWHV/hilltty-flags/english-lang.md

 3072 + 300 = 3372
 ```

-Then we reboot the system to apply the changes.
+Then we reboot the system to apply the changes, alternatively you can also run 'sudo sysctl -p' to apply the new config.
 You can verify that the memory has been successfully registered with the command `grep -i hugepages /proc/meminfo`.

+**Note:**

+Some systems may require you to edit the GRUB configs for the setting to work, if thats your case, add `GRUB_CMDLINE_LINUX_DEFAULT="vm.nr_hugepages=<YOUR_PAGE_AMOUNT> hugepagesz=2M"` into GRUB.

+After, run `sudo update-grub` to update GRUB, then reboot.

 ---
 *-XX:+UnlockExperimentalVMOptions*: enables the use of experimental features.